 To help you lose weight and treat obesity-related afflictions like type 2 diabetes, medically supervised weight loss programs are available nationwide.
 The purpose of these programs is to help you manage your body weight and maintain a healthier lifestyle.
 Ultimately, the program is designed to improve your quality of life and reduce the risks of diseases like coronary heart disease.

-To qualify for a medically supervised diet, you must tell your doctor that you are experiencing difficulty losing weight on your own.
+To qualify for a medically supervised diet, you must tell your doctor you are experiencing difficulty losing weight independently.
 Your doctor can recommend a bariatric specialist who can place you on a medically supervised program.

 Another common variation of a medically supervised diet program is the pre-packaged meal replacement plan.
-These ready-to-go meals help you lose weight by giving you the proper nutrition and portion sizes without having to think too much about what and how much you’re eating.
+These ready-to-go meals help you lose weight by giving you the proper nutrition and portion sizes without thinking too much about what and how much you eat.
 The program also involves counseling and behavior changes to ensure unhealthy habits like overeating are not contributing to weight loss stall.

 Weight Loss Medication

-Weight loss medication is an additional non-surgical option that doctors sometimes recommend when diet and exercise fail to make you lose weight on your own.
-Prescription weight loss drugs like semaglutide (Wegovy) and liraglutide (Saxenda) manage the sensation of hunger and fullness and help you modify your behavior and prevent you from overeating.
+Weight loss medication is an additional non-surgical option doctors sometimes recommend when diet and exercise fail to make you lose weight independently.
+Prescription weight loss drugs like semaglutide (Wegovy) and liraglutide (Saxenda) manage the sensation of hunger and fullness help,p you modify your behavior, and prevent overeating.
 Some drugs prevent your body from digesting fat.

 The intragastric balloon is a medical device that sits inside your stomach.
-There it takes up room that would usually be reserved for food.
-Since your stomach now has less room for the food you eat, you end up eating less.
+There, it takes up room that would usually be reserved for food.
+Since your stomach now has less room for your food, you eat less.
 You also feel fuller faster during meals.
 The gastric balloon is an excellent choice for weight loss when diet and exercise have not worked for you.
 There is no surgery required, no incisions, and no scars.

-To qualify for the gastric balloon, your body mass index (BMI) must be between 30 and 40.
+Your body mass index (BMI) must be between 30 and 40 to qualify for the gastric balloon.
 You must also be willing to commit to healthy lifestyle changes.

 There are several types of gastric balloons.
 Talk to a bariatric specialist to determine which type might be right for you.